-The annual operating budget that our program was given was \$500, while he program's consumables usually are budgeted at \$2,000 and normally we need at least six oxygen tanks at \$200 each.
-However, the increased medical need for oxygen during the pandemic put our needs as an educational institution at the bottom of the list, so supplies were limited to two tanks.
-So, during this year the program used any surplus that was left over from previous years, as well as soliciting donations from the State Forestry Department, and the UH-Hilo maintenance staff.
-Unfortunately, the instructor had to pay personal funds out-of-pocket as a donation of materials to the program.
+The annual operating budget that our program was given was \$500, while the program's consumables usually are budgeted at \$2,000 and normally we need at least six oxygen tanks at \$200 each.
+This year, the program was supplied with a necessary supply of oxygen tanks and consumable products for students, through the CARES funds.
+However, due to the SSH cost per student, the instructor paid personal funds out-of-pocket as a donation for other materials to the program.